JonathanGrossmanITC/first_steps_01_getting_started/README.md

     -- In the ITC Fullstsack bootcamp, you work with relational databases (SQL) and NoSQL (MongoDB)
     -- In this program, you will not work with databases directly
   - HTTP
+    -- A protocol for sending and receiving messages over the web
     -- [Request methods](https://www.w3schools.com/tags/ref_httpmethods.asp) distinguish between they type of request you are sending
-    -- [Response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) help you know the status of a request
+    -- [Response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) help you know the status of a response
-    -- [JSON](https://www.w3schools.com/whatis/whatis_json.asp) is the format you use to send and receive data via HTTP
+    -- [JSON](https://www.w3schools.com/whatis/whatis_json.asp) is the data format you use to send and receive data via HTTP
     -- You will work with requests, responses, and JSON in this course and the ITC Fullstack Program

 ## [Code Editors and Project Folder Structure](#code-editors-and-project-folder-structure)